lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-04-how-i-started-reading-books.md

 It is passages like these that got me hooked.
-I cannot recall which one was the first that I read, whether one of the above or another title entirely.
+I cannot recall which one was the first that I read, whether one of the above or a passage from another title entirely.
 What is of significance though is the realization that these passages brought: why falter away on my own when I could be learning from the likes of men who had led armies and empires?
-Leo Tolstoy, one of the greatest authors of all time, wrote:
+Leo Tolstoy, regarded as one of the greatest authors of all time, wrote:

 > I cannot understand how some people can live without communicating with the wisest people who ever lived on Earth?